evilnick/plakar.io/content/integrations/opendrive/index.md

 description: >
   Back up your OpenDrive workloads with Plakar to protect against data loss, corruption, and ransomware.
-Immutable, encrypted, and restorable — even offline and across environments.
+Immutable, encrypted, even offline and across environments.

 technology_title: OpenDrive is everywhere and often underprotected